PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Exportfolderstructure.md

 SharePoint has a lot of options allowing you to organize your files.
 Some of them really amazing.
 Folders are useful and your users have been familiar with them for a long time before SharePoint, but they aren't necessarily the best way of organizing your files.
 There is a lot of reasons why not to use them.

-But once you have used them and your users happily created unstructured, repeating, unrecoverable mess, you may want to audit them, see the structure of your library and find out if you can reorganize, restructure or replace them with metadata.
+But once you have started using SharePoint folders and your users happily created unstructured, repeating, unrecoverable folder mess, you may want to audit them, see the structure of your SharePoint library and find out if you can reorganize, restructure or replace SharePoint folders with managed metadata.

 # Retrieve folders